Speak to Your Rock! Pt 2 – Do Idle Words Keep You Out of The Promise Land?

 Mat 12:36 But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.

 Wow!
 That is an amazingly strong statement from Jesus.
+Jesus is obviously directing our attention at our spoken words.
+But, not just any spoken word, but rather one specific type.
 God tells us personally that the “idle words” that we speak will be judged by God on judgment day.
-I mean that is a scary statement for some people to even think about.
+I mean that could be a very scary statement for some people to even think about.
 Obviously I can see most people do not believe what Jesus said or either they do not understand what the verse means.
-Otherwise, they would keep their mouths closed more often.
-In today’s world idle words are all around us, on our cell phones, on our blackberries, in our emails, on the internet, on TV, on radio, raining down from our satellites, printed in our magazines and fictional books.
+Otherwise, they would probably keep silent more often.
+In today’s world idle words are all around us, on our cell phones, on our tablets in our emails, on internet websites, on Facebook and Twitter on TV, on radio, raining down from our satellites, printed in our magazines, news papers and fictional books.
 I mean we are bombarded by idle words coming at us from a multitude of different ways.
-How many of these text messages that you get or send are idle words?
+How many of these text messages that we get or send can be considered idle words?
 Try to examine your Facebook experience and see how many words are crossing your path that can be called idle words.
-I know people and I won’t mention any names that appear like they never shut up.
-To hold a phone conversation with them is impossible, they are the ones speaking and you just have time to say “yea” or “uh?” occasionally.
+I know of some people and I won’t mention any names that appear like they are never quiet.
+To hold a phone conversation with them is impossible, because they are the only one speaking and you just have time to say “yea” or “uh?” occasionally.
 Some people spend hours and hours on the phone talking to everybody about everything.
 How many of these kind of people do you know?
-I hope you are not one of them.
+I pray that you are not one of them.
 It would appear on judgment day that we may have to sit or stand around and listen to everything that they said on this earth for a very long time.
 Doesn’t that sound fun?
 No!
 I do not think any of us will be very happy on judgment day.

 I am generally a quite person.
-It is my personality, if you knew me I think you would agree.
+It is my personality, if you knew me, I believe that you would would agree.
 Other people are different, I know that and I do not fault them for being different.
 But, nevertheless I believe we need to learn what the Bible says about the definition of “Idle Words”.
 These are the words that God says we will personally have to account for, so what are they?
-We need to learn to avoid “idle words” like the plague, but that starts with first learning about what they are.
+It would appear that we need to learn to avoid these types of “idle words” like the plague.
+But that can only begin with us first learning about what they are.
 Here is the definition of the word from Strong’s:

 From G1 (as a negative particle) and G2041; inactive, that is, unemployed; (by implication) lazy, useless: – barren, idle, slow.